Hormones in our environment - do they affect our risk of cancer?

 Some people suggest that the increasingly common use of EDCs explains why breast cancer, prostate cancer and testicular cancer have become much more common in the last century.
 But there is no good direct evidence to support this.

 A number of other things are likely to have contributed to the increase in rates of breast cancer over the last few decades.
-These include the trend towards having smaller families later on in life, and the increasing number of women of women who are overweight or obese, or drink alcohol.
+These include the trend towards having smaller families later on in life, and the increasing number of women who are overweight or obese, or drink alcohol.
 All of these are known risk factors for breast cancer.

 There has also been a trend towards more prostate cancers being diagnosed in men.
 Much of this is linked to the introduction of PSA testing, which has led to some prostate cancers being diagnosed that would otherwise have gone unnoticed and not caused any harm.
 More early stage prostate cancers are also being diagnosed in men who have a transurethral resection of the prostate (TURP), an operation that is often used to treat men with a non-cancerous swelling of their prostate.